 Construction: Soil removal was completed in mid-October 2014.
 Survey confirmed that ACMC has provided the required finished grade elevations.
 Final grading and roadway restoration has been completed, and substantial completion was reached on December 8, 2014.
 Punch list work was completed on May 15, 2015.
 This contract is in the closeout phase.
 However, it was determined that 15% of the contract area contains soils with no organics and, hence, would not support soil stabilization growth.
 Therefore, MWAA will pay the contractor to provide the necessary organic soil and reseed prior to closeout.
 This work was completed in November.
-MWAA is awaiting the signed Final Change Order from ACMC.
+The Final Change Order from ACMC was submitted in December 2015 and will be evaluated and settled in the first quarter of 2016.